misteruntouchable/Linux-Project-Monitoring/README.md

     resource monitoring.

   <h4>Schedule Monthly Performance</h4>
-    This task is to use a tool such as sar to make a monthly performance reporting.
+    This will examine how to use a tool such as sar to make a monthly performance reporting.
     </br>